csirac2/docker/docs/sources/use/run.rst

 # parameters outside the container
 # connections between containers

-Not affected by ``dotcloud run`` parameters: FROM, MAINTAINER, RUN, ADD
+Not affected by ``docker run`` parameters: FROM, MAINTAINER, RUN, ADD

 Performance
 -----------